schustischuster/evoGE/cisNAT/README.md

 ### Get coding-coding gene overlapp

-The following function will extract all protein-coding protein-coding sense-antisense (SAS) pairs from the GTF file, apply an expression threshold, compute pairwise SAS correlations, and write the results to an CSV file.
-The threshold is set as follows: an expression value greater 0.5 TPM in at least two out of three replicates in at least one sample type.
+The following function will extract all protein-coding protein-coding sense-antisense (SAS) pairs from the GTF file, apply an expression threshold, compute pairwise SAS correlations across all samples, and write the results to an CSV file.
+The threshold is set as follows: an expression value of both sense and antisense transcript greater 0.5 TPM in at least two out of three replicates in at least one sample type.

 ```R
 getPcPc(species = "ATH", experiment = "single-species")